The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Data

-The photometry has been obtained with the T11 telescope at the Automatic Photoelectric Telescopes (APTs), located at Fairborn Observatory in southern Arizona.
-The data, covering four observation seasons, is processed as described in~\cite{henry1999}.
-We consider the photometric flux relative to three comparison stars, where the data of each observational season is normalized by its mean value.
+Photometry has been obtained with the T11 telescope at the Automatic Photoelectric Telescopes (APTs), located at Fairborn Observatory in southern Arizona.
+The data, covering four observation seasons, are presented in more detail in Appendix~\ref{app:apt}.